1and1/gitter/README.md

 Matches a regular expression against each commit message and shows the resulting matches per time interval.
 This report is useful for extracting ticket numbers from commit messages and displaying them per project.

+### PATCH_SCRIPT_SIZE_PER_INTERVAL

+The patch script sizes in bytes per interval.
+Note that the overall first commit is not counted correctly at the moment.

 ## License